 How did you come to be an employee at a large public sector organisation?

 In my first IT company, I was mostly working on projects for one of the Telecommunication Companies in the UK.
-And in 2008, I was sent to Bristol to work onsite on one of the new projects.
-And in late 2009, I had to move to Liverpool when I got married.
+In 2008, I was sent to Bristol to work onsite on one of the new projects.
+In late 2009, I had to move to Liverpool when I got married.
 That’s when I quit the job there.

-And only started looking for jobs in Feb 2010 after nearly 6 months gap, when I was first contacted for a tech job at the council.
-And as you can tell, the interview went well and here I am, 11 years after , very happy with my current role and the progress I am making in my career.
+[I] only started looking for jobs in Feb 2010 after nearly 6 months gap, when I was first contacted for a tech job at the council.
+As you can tell, the interview went well and here I am, 11 years after, very happy with my current role and the progress I am making in my career.

 I would like to add that flexi working hours and working from home options has helped me a lot all through the years.